Skip to main content

 Shareaction is among a number of groups that can help you lobby your fund manager for carbon divestment.

-2. Most employees in the UK who are not already in a pension scheme will be auto-enrolled into a scheme in the next two years, thanks to a new government scheme.
+2. Most employees in the UK who are not already in a workplace pension scheme will now be auto-enrolled into a scheme, thanks to the UK's government scheme.

 4. You could also try 'off-piste' saving - bundling a number of different options, such as property, direct investments and ISAs (as mentioned above) - but this comes with more risk.
 Financial experts are divided on the issue, but many say that property investments alongside ISAs will give you greater options in retirement.
 If ethically managed, this could be an attractive ethical option too but you should always work with an ethical financial advisor to get the best arrangement for you.